-For the purposes of knowing how to create the environment for a better learning experience the following 4 major phases
+For the purpose of knowing how to create the environment for a better learning experience for your child, the following 4 major phases are distinguished below.

 During this phase my motto is “HAVE A LIFE AND INVOLVE YOUR CHILD IN IT”.
 Having a life doesn’t just mean having a job, it means having a home and a garden you take care of, going to places, visiting people, getting out into nature, reading books, doing things, playing games, listening to music, baking, cooking – whatever you fancy.
-This phase is wonderful easy phase because babies and toddlers learn by observation, exploration and doing!
+This phase is a wonderful easy phase because babies and toddlers learn by observation, exploration and doing!
 Just do lots of exciting things and let your child be a part of it.
 And do not neglect to hold your child close often!

-Now the child is interested in gaining knowledge about all sorts of subjects and areas, “ENCOURAGE and SUPPORT” this search for knowledge by providing the environment to learn.
+Now that the child is interested in gaining knowledge about all sorts of subjects and areas, “ENCOURAGE and SUPPORT” this search for knowledge by providing the environment to learn.
 Whether this includes having a lot of books, or a workshop, or tools or software or sports or whatever the interest may be.
-Yes, you may determine the learning areas but do not get upset if your child is not interested in all of these….and yes, this is exactly the challenge we all face then – to determine what is really necessary to learn and what may be a waste of time.
+You may determine the learning areas, but do not get upset if your child is not interested in all of these…and yes, this is exactly the challenge we all face then – to determine what is really necessary to learn and what may be a waste of time.

 It is a sad fact that most children age 18 years, about to enter the adult world do not have the slightest idea of who they are, where they are going or what they want out of life.
 They are simply drifting without direction and purpose.
 Do not let this happen to your child.